About Whoa, Wait.

 Bethany currently lives in Bentonville with her husband Adam, and their two girls: Matilda and Ingrid.

 Amanda is a Louisiana girl, born and raised.
 She attended Harding University in Arkansas where she graduated with a BS in fashion and interior merchandising.
-Shortly thereafter, she moved to New York City and landed a job as store designer at the flagship Crate&Barrel on Madison Avenue (where, for whatever it’s worth, she helped both Paul McCartney and Yoko Ono (separately) pick out kitchenware).
+Shortly thereafter, she moved to New York City and landed a job as a store designer at the flagship Crate&Barrel on Madison Avenue (where, for whatever it’s worth, she helped both Paul McCartney and Yoko Ono (separately) pick out kitchenware).

 After three wonderful years in New York City, she uprooted to Nashville in pursuit of a second degree, a BFA in interior design at O’More School of Design.
 She graduated from O’More and headed back to NYC for an internship with Grid Partners, one of the world’s renowned retail design firms.
 After the internship, she turned down a job offer so she could return to Nashville, where she decided to start her own business: Amanda Jerkins Design, a combination of her equal loves of creating florals and designing spaces.

-Amanda lives in Nashville with her husband and favorite photographer Stephen, along with their three young children: Reason, Hollis and Sadie.
+Amanda lives in Nashville with her husband and favorite photographer Stephen, along with their three children: Reason, Hollis and Sadie.